cloudfoundry/community/toc/rfc/rfc-draft-readiness-healthchecks.md

 2. The Diego executor will see these new readiness healthchecks on the desired LRP and will run the healthchecker binary in the app container with configuration provided.
-3. When the readiness healthcheck succeeds, the container will be marked as "ready".
-When the readiness healthcheck fails, the container will be marked as "not ready".
+3. When the readiness healthcheck succeeds, the actual LRP will be marked as "ready".
+When the readiness healthcheck fails, the actual LRP will be marked as "not ready".
 4. When the route emitter gets route information, it will inspect if the AI is ready or not ready.
-It will emit registration or unregistration messages as appropriate for the gorouter to consume
+It will emit registration or unregistration messages as appropriate for the gorouter to consume.

 ### CC Design
 Users will be able to set the healthcheck via the app manifest.